Privacy Policy

 - Time/region settings

-We only process this data if you use the corresponding functions or give your consent.
+We only process this data if you use the relevant functions or give your consent.

 6.7 Technical data and server log data (web)